 “I think God has given women unique gifts,” she comments.
 “Some of those gifts are compassion, empathy, intuition and discernment.
 I believe this makes a difference within an organization.
 God places different people in different positions for His own purposes, and this is mine.”

 In fact, those same attributes are what led Joy Kauffman, ASI Lake Union president, to start her ministry in 2015.

 “Really one of the biggest motivations for FARM STEW International is my own experience as a mother and imagining what would go on in my psyche if I couldn’t feed my children and how devastating that would be,” she explains.
 “Recognizing there are many mothers in that position, most through no fault of their own, spurred me to action.”

 And so, FARM STEW International was born.

 FARM STEW, based in Princeton, Illinois, equips local people in Uganda, South Sudan, Zimbabwe and Cuba to teach their neighbors in rural communities to farm, improve sanitation, enjoy whole food plant-based nutrition, start small businesses, and access clean water and menstrual hygiene products.
 In just five years, they’ve already made a huge impact.
-An external evaluation in South Sudan, one of the top five poorest countries in the world, revealed that FARM STEW had taken the number of malnourished children in the FARM STEW project area from 59 percent to 3 percent in 18 months.
-But there are so many more children to reach.
+An external evaluation in South Sudan, one of the top five poorest countries in the world, revealed that FARM STEW had taken the number of malnourished children from 59 percent to 3 percent in 18 months.

 Having worked for the federal government in the Department of Health and Human Services, local government health departments and nonprofits, Kauffman says there was always some part of herself she couldn’t bring to the table.
 With training in nutrition and a master’s degree in Public Health from Johns Hopkins University, Kauffman’s dream was always to combine her ministry calling, training and passion into a powerhouse for health and wellbeing education around the world.